 The opposite effects are seen in the large group market.
 Populations tend to be fairly stable and have lower cost sharing.
-Employers also seek to enroll most healthy employees, thereby spreading the risk of employees with medical conditions across a broader population.
+Employers also seek to enroll as many employees as possible, thereby spreading the risk of employees with medical conditions across a broader population.